spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/03-Day/03-Day-LessonPlan.md

   * Ask the students the following questions:

-  * ☝️How might we rewrite our reducer so that any number of dogs can be praised?
+  * ☝️ How might we rewrite our reducer so that any number of dogs can be praised?

-  * 🙋We could create a single case that handles all actions in a similar manner.
+  * 🙋 We could create a single case that handles all actions in a similar manner.
 This way, the initial state would also have to into an array, so that the dogs would be easy to iterate through.

-  * ☝️What logic in our reducer is repeated that we might be able to extract?
+  * ☝️ What logic in our reducer is repeated that we might be able to extract?

-  * 🙋The return statements are almost identical.
+  * 🙋 The return statements are almost identical.
 A more scalable solution might update a `praises` property on a `dog` object.
 The action would contain a unique identifier so that the proper item in the state array could be updated.

   * 🔑 This time, the initial state value is set to be an _object_ that keeps track of how many praises each dog has.